kriten-io/kriten-examples/ansible-command/README.md

 Simple Ansible playbook to run a show command on network devices.
 This playbook prints output of command and illustrates self-services capability of running Ansible on Kriten.
 Edit `hosts` to add names and IP addresses of devices reachable in your network.

+Note: This playbook was tested with Ansible 2.9.

 ## To run on Kriten:

 Where $KRITEN_URL is set to the URL of your Kriten instance.